jahaltom/mtDNA-Pre-term-birth-association-/Final_Model/README.md

 warmup = 1000
 ```
 ### Posterior summaries include:

+Bayesian models do not report p-values or adjusted p-values.
+Instead, inference is based on posterior probabilities
+(e.g. Pr(OR > 1), Pr(β > 0), and posterior credible intervals),
+which directly quantify evidence for an effect.

 - Posterior mean estimates
 - 95% credible intervals
 - Posterior probability metrics